Stamford history and heritage

 In 1967 Stamford was made the first urban conservation area.
 A major book by the Royal Commission on Historical Monuments entitled ‘The Town of Stamford’ followed, detailing the long architectural history of the town and confirming the vitality of its unique built environment.
 In 2006, the Northfields area of town was also designated as a conservation area.
 You can find maps of both the Town conservation area and the Northfields conservation area on this web site.

-Stamford has two blue plaques; one commemorating Sir Malcolm Sargent in Wharf Road and the other the Reverend William Stukeley in Barn Hill.
-The Society commissioned the latter as a project in 2010, and you can read about it here.
+Stamford has three blue plaques, commemorating Sir Malcolm Sargent in Wharf Road, William Stukeley in Barn Hill and Nelson Dawson in St Mary's Street.
 There are a number of other plaques around Stamford, mostly dating from the 1920s, some rather more historically accurate than others.
 The Society has adopted a policy for supporting the provision of new plaques.

 Stamford's many listed buildings, churches and archaeological sites stand as testament to a past filled with creative and commercial endeavour.
 Add to that the achievements of its more famous citizens, ranging from Sir Malcolm Sargent to William Cecil, Colin Dexter and the notorious John George Haigh and you have a rich and colourful story to tell of a place and its people.
 Little wonder then that the town and the Burghley Estate receive so many visitors, all of whom come seeking to understand and appreciate the many sights which confront them as they wander the streets and parklands.